 It’s just marketing spin to make a product seem cheaper to install.

 The additional cost of installing a sand infill is certainly worth it.
 You can pick up bags of kiln-dried sand from your local DIY store for just a few pounds each.

 You may find our calculator on this page useful in working out just how much sand your artificial lawn will require.

 For further information on using a sand infill, please read our previous article, ‘Should You Use a Sand Infill for Artificial Grass?
 We Reveal the Truth’.

 Solution: Install a sand infill to your artificial lawn.

 Mistake 17: Failure to brush the turf

-The final task when installing artificial grass is to brush the turf with either a stiff broom or a mechanical brush.
+The final task when installing artificial grass is to brush the turf with either an artificial grass rake, a stiff broom or a mechanical brush.
 This enables the sand infill to fall to the bottom of the pile, so it sits on and helps protect the latex backing.
 It also means that the fibres will stand upright, making the grass appear even more realistic.